Relax + Renew + Balance

 45 Minutes∙∙∙✧∙✧∙∙∙Kalola Spa $95∙∙∙✧∙✧∙∙∙Locals’ Club $65

-Mommie to Be Little bit of Bliss Facial
+Mommie to Be a Little bit of Bliss Facial

-Skin Care Products designed specifically for the Mommie to B
+Skin Care Products designed specifically for the Mommie to Be

 Restore your natural glow with this introductory facial.
-A combination of revitalizing products and relaxation creates great results for the busiest of times.
-Prenatal Friendly Service
+Featuring naturally advanced products and light facial massage, it creates great results and relaxation even in the busiest times.
+This facial excludes extractions.

 Spa Care For Moms to Be